ani03sha/chrono/docs/DESIGN.md

 ## `vector.Compare` is a package-level function, not a method

-Comparison is symmetric — neither operand is "more important."
+Comparison is symmetric, i.e., neither operand is "more important."
 A method like `a.Compare(b)` implies a primary subject.
 The function form `Compare(a, b)` reads like math.
-This matches Go stdlib conventions (`reflect.DeepEqual` is also a function for the same reason).
+This matches Go `stdlib` conventions (`reflect.DeepEqual` is also a function for the same reason).

 ## Sentinel errors

 `ErrMaxDriftExceeded`, `ErrCorruptEncoding`, and friends are package-level sentinel values, not strings.
 Callers can use `errors.Is` to detect them, and the static type system makes typos visible at compile time.
 The accompanying `fmt.Errorf("%w: ...", ErrMaxDriftExceeded, ...)` pattern wraps the sentinel with operational context (which timestamp was rejected, what the local clock was) without breaking the detection.

 ## Pointer receivers on all clock methods